Ideas for camping holidays in Hampshire

 On a local level, Pitchup's most popular campsites in the county are all, unsurprisingly, in and around the New Forest - these include: Avon Tyrrell Outdoor Activity Centre - a peaceful site surrounded by lakes in Bransgore; Hill Cottage Farm Touring Caravan Park - a 40-acre site on the Hampshire/Dorset border in Alderholt; two Fordingbridge sites - Sandy Balls Holiday Village and Folds Farm Camping and Lytton Lawn Touring Park in Milford on Sea.

-Whilst there’s a sentimental nostalgia about family camping, Two Hoots Campsite in Bighton near Alresford, is strictly for grown-ups.
-Owners Caz and Dave Parham decided to opt for an adults-only site for just six couples, for many reasons, explains Caz: “we wanted to fit nicely within our surroundings, keeping it as natural as possible, so as not to spoil the countryside and be thoughtful to our neighbours.
+Whilst there's a sentimental nostalgia about family camping, Two Hoots Campsite in Bighton near Alresford, is strictly for grown-ups.
+Owners Caz and Dave Parham decided to opt for an adults-only site for just six couples (plus five pitches for caravans and motorhomes), for many reasons, explains Caz: "we wanted to fit nicely within our surroundings, keeping it as natural as possible, so as not to spoil the countryside and be thoughtful to our neighbours.

 "We wanted to offer something different from the norm and this place is nestled in the beautiful Hampshire countryside, with amazing starlit skies and very little traffic noise or light pollution.
 We are surrounded by woodland too so great for walks - we get carpets of bluebells and spring lambs in the field next to the Shepherds hut paddock.
 Not forgetting the distant hoots from the steam railway at the bottom of our lane."